pixeltris/ww32vmt/README.md

 - Click `upload tools` and select both files `vmtools.exe` / `vmtools_stub.exe`.
 - Copy/paste the text file executable.
 Run the copied version (creating a copy is only really required on Windows 2000, as it fails to run the original).
 - Click the `connect` button.
 It should now be connected to the VM.

+#### v86

+- Place a breakpoint on state.js (restore_object), step over the last line and enter into the console: HEAPU8=this.fa.
+You need to do this every time you load the state.

+#### Windows 95

+- Copy Windows/System/msvcrt40.dll next to vmtools.exe, rename it to msvcrt.dll
+- Copy Windows/System/Wsock32.dll next to vmtools.exe, rename it to ws2_32.dll _(if Winsock2 is installed you shouldn't have to do this)_

 ## Internet